Aseel-Aburumman/Handyman-website/README.md

     php artisan serve
     ```

-    HandyHelper is now live on [http://localhost:8000](http://localhost:8000)!
+    KafMueen is now live on [http://localhost:8000](http://localhost:8000)!

 ---

 # 🎉 Get Started

-With HandyHelper, clients can trust they’re getting the right professionals, and handymen have access to an engaged client base.
-Join us in building a community that puts quality, ease, and reliability first.
+With KafMueen, clients are assured of quality service, handymen gain access to consistent client leads, and store owners can reach a dedicated market for their tools and supplies.
+Join us in building a community that prioritizes quality, ease, and reliability.

+---